Beel418/outfield_positional_adjustment_investigation/README.md

 GROUP BY player_name
 ORDER BY innings_played_cf DESC;
 ```
 Next, let's take a look at DRS.
-Let's adjust the DRS data we have by a full-season basis (1458 innings) and take the averages of both.
+Let's adjust the DRS data we have on a full-season rate (1458 innings) and take the averages of both.

 ```
 SELECT